 Yes.
 As said, it is standard practice and with in-built battery management systems, there is no risk of overcharging.
 These systems will slow down the charging process when they detect that the battery is nearly full.
 Once the battery reaches 100%, the system switches to trickle charging.
 This is intermittent charging up of the battery once it is slightly drained by self-discharging.

 EVs will continually use up some battery power to keep certain electric functions running even when parked.
-Trickle charging restores full battery charge periodically until your remove the type 1 or type 2 charging cable.
-It allows EV owners to find their cars full charged, but not overcharged, once they are ready to set off in the morning.
+Trickle charging restores full battery charge periodically until you remove the type 1 or type 2 charging cable.
+It allows EV owners to find their cars fully charged, but not overcharged, once they are ready to set off in the morning.

 How Much Does It Cost?

 If you consider a standard EV with a 60 kWh battery, it should cost about £8.40 to achieve a full charge overnight on domestic tariffs.
 This should provide a range of about 200 miles.
 Those with larger capacity batteries, such as Tesla models, will attract a higher cost to achieve a full charge.
 Overnight charging is the most cost-effective and practical way to keep your car charged up.

 There are also some opportunities to enjoy free charging.
 Many shopping centers and parking areas have free charging stations you can use for the duration of your visit.
 There are some offices and other commercial areas that also offer the same benefit to their employees and customers.
 The Tesla Supercharger Network has an array of charging points across the country that are free for Tesla owners to use.

 There are also paid charging stations you can access in places like service stations.
 You can easily look up the options in your vicinity through apps.
 Some stations require just using the app to access, make payments and monitor charging levels.
 Others may require you to acquire an RFID card to access their charging points.